 The programme has six modules.
 The first two provide an introduction to the organisation of social care in the UK and develop apprentices’ awareness of the different components of good social work practice.
 The third module covers legal issues related to social care and social work, including the regulation of social care decision-making.

-Online module delivery is both varied and interactive, using rich media formats that engage and enthuse apprentices on their journey.
+Online and blended module delivery is both varied and interactive, using rich media formats that engage and enthuse apprentices on their journey.
 Learning is perfectly suited to staff working shifts, as it can be accessed 24/7 on computers, tablets and mobile devices, and can be immediately applied into working practice.
 Online forums and discussion groups allow apprentices to learn from other apprentices in different service settings and with different backgrounds.

 The Open University has the experience and support in place to help apprentices succeed and make a positive impact on practice.